+c.
 Humanitarian Assistance.
-The third area under the CMO portion of c. direct support not involving combat is HA.
+The third area under the CMO portion of direct support (not involving combat operations) is HA.
 HA employs US military personnel to promote nonmilitary objectives.
-The Office of Assistant Secretary of Defense for Humanitarian and Refugee Affairs (OASD (H&RA)) manages and approves all HA programs for the Department of Defense.
+The Office of the Deputy Assistant Secretary of Defense for Humanitarian and Refugee Affairs (DASD [H&RA]) manages and approves all HA programs for the Department of Defense.
 The programs are designed to assist civil authorities in carrying out their responsibilities of providing assistance and basic services to the local populace.
-HA may be planned into the combatant commander's military strategy to support FID as a component of the overall program to bolster the HN's IDAD capability.
-Often, however, HA efforts are in response to unforeseen disaster situations.
-HA efforts may also extend outside the FID umbrella.
-When HA is provided to a nation that is experiencing lawlessness, subversion, or insurgency, these efforts must be considered as part of the FID effort.
+HA may be planned into the combatant commander's military strategy to support FID as a component of the overall as part of the FID effort.
 As such, all of the PSYOP and CA considerations discussed earlier must be considered as the HA programs are planned and executed.

-(1) HA Examples.
+• HA Examples.
 Common examples of HA programs in which commanders may participate are disaster relief, medical assistance programs, transportation assistance, or other activities that provide basic services to the local populace.
-These services are often in response to a natural disaster such as an earthquake, a volcano or a flood.
+These services are often in response to a natural disaster such as an earthquake, a volcano, or a flood.
 In addition, HA support may include assistance to the populace of a nation ravaged by war, disease, or environmental catastrophes.